 Safe mode starts Windows in a basic state, using a limited set of files and drivers.
-It can help you troubleshoot problems on your PC.
-For example, if the problem doesn't happen in safe mode, you'll know default settings and basic device drivers aren't causing the issue.
+If a problem doesn't happen in safe mode, this means that default settings and basic device drivers aren't causing the issue.
+Observing Windows in safe mode enables you to narrow down the source of a problem, and can help you troubleshoot problems on your PC.

-If you need to exit safe mode, here's how:
+If you need to exit safe mode, simply restart your device, or:

 - Press the Windows logo key + R.